Samuel Seabury (judge): Legal and judicial career

 Seabury graduated from New York Law School in 1893, and was admitted to the bar in 1894.
 In 1899, he ran on the Independent Labor, Republican, and other minor parties', tickets for the New York City Court but was defeated by the Tammany Hall candidate.
 In 1901, Seabury ran again for the City Court, this time on the Citizens Union ticket, and was elected to a ten-year term.

 Seabury initially ran for a seat on the New York City Board of Aldermen during the 1897 election, but withdrew in order to focus on supporting Henry George's mayoral campaign.
 Seabury was elected to the city court in 1901, being the youngest judge at age 28.

 In 1905, Seabury ran for the New York Supreme Court (actually a trial court) on the Municipal Ownership League ticket headed by William Randolph Hearst for Mayor, but was defeated.
 In 1906, he ran again, this time on the Democratic and Independence League fusion ticket headed by Hearst for Governor, and was elected to a fourteen-year term.

 In 1913, Seabury ran on the Progressive ticket for the New York Court of Appeals, the state's highest court, but was defeated.
 The following year, he ran again, this time on the Democratic, Progressive, Independence League, and American tickets, and was elected to a fourteen-year term, becoming the only Democrat elected that year.
 On December 8, 1914, Seabury was appointed to the Court of Appeals three weeks before his elective term would begin, to fill the vacancy caused by the death of William B. Hornblower.

-Theodore Roosevelt opposed incumbent Governor Charles S. Whitman and convinced Seabury for run in the 1916 gubernatorial election.
+Theodore Roosevelt opposed incumbent Governor Charles S. Whitman and convinced Seabury to run in the 1916 gubernatorial election.
 Franklin D. Roosevelt supported Seabury and helped him win the Democratic nomination.
-However, Theodore did not obtain the Progressive nomination for him causing Seabury to stated that "Mr. President you are a blaitherskite".
+However, Theodore did not obtain the Progressive nomination for him, causing Seabury to state that "Mr. President, you are a blaitherskite".
 He also failed to receive the support of Tammany Hall.
 Whitman defeated Seabury in the election.

 Seabury then resumed his private law practice.
-Active in the New York City Bar Association with William Nelson Cromwell, Seabury succeeded Cromwell as that organization's president from 1939–1941.
+Active in the New York City Bar Association with William Nelson Cromwell, Seabury succeeded Cromwell as that organization's president from 1939 to 1941.

 In 1930–1932, Seabury became lead investigator of the Hofstadter Committee (sometimes called the Seabury Investigations), a joint legislative committee which investigated corruption in New York's municipal courts and police department and called over a thousand witnesses.
 Those investigations forced Jimmy Walker out of the office of Mayor of New York City.
 In 1950, Seabury published The New Federalism, expressing doubts about increasing governmental power.